A Course in Miracles: Origins

 A Course in Miracles was written as a collaborative venture between Schucman and psychologist William ("Bill") Thetford.
 In 1958, Schucman began her professional career at Columbia–Presbyterian Medical Center in New York City as Thetford's research associate.
 In 1965, at a time when their weekly office meetings had become so contentious that they both dreaded them, Thetford suggested to Schucman that "[t]here must be another way".
-Schucman believed that this interaction acted as a stimulus, triggering a series of inner experiences that were understood by her as visions, dreams, and heightened imagery, along with an "inner voice" that she identified as Jesus (although the ACIM text itself never explicitly claims that the voice she hears speaking is that of Jesus).
+Schucman answered that she agreed and that she will help Bill find that other way.
+She believed that this interaction acted as a stimulus, triggering a series of inner experiences that were understood by her as visions, dreams, and heightened imagery, along with an "inner voice" that she identified as Jesus (although the ACIM text itself never explicitly claims that the voice she hears speaking is that of Jesus).
 She said that on October 21, 1965, an "inner voice" told her: "This is a Course in Miracles, please take notes."

 Schucman said the writing made her very uncomfortable, though it never seriously occurred to her to stop.
 The next day, she explained the events of her "note-taking" to Thetford.
 To her surprise, Thetford encouraged her to continue the process.
 He also offered to assist her in typing out her notes as she read them to him.
 The process continued the next day and repeated regularly for many years.
 In 1972, the writing of the three main sections of ACIM was completed, with some additional minor writing coming after that point.

 Kenneth Wapnick helped edit the book and founded the Foundation for A Course in Miracles.

 For copyright purposes, US courts determined that the author of the text was Schucman, not Jesus.
 Kenneth Wapnick, psychologist, devotee and teacher of the ACIM, believed that Schucman did not channel Jesus, but was describing her "own mental experience of divine 'love.